CodeWe-projet/CodeWe/README.md

 python3 main.py [ip [port]]
 ```

+## Plan vor V2

+* Migration to Nodejs (instead of flask)
+* Store document as json or an array in Database

 ## Licence

 This project is under MIT licence.
 The full licence can be read [here](https://github.com/allEyezOnCode/CodeWe).